es-progress/zephyr/docs/reference/zephyrctl.md

 # Run only 'locale' and 'sudo' modules with the 'foo' profile
 zephyrctl customize foo locale sudo

-# Skip 'certificates' module but run all others with the 'bar' profile
+# Skip 'certificates' and all 'tools' modules but run others
-zephyrctl customize bar ~certificates
+zephyrctl customize default ~certificates ~tools

+# Skip 'apt' but run all other 'packages' modules
+zephyrctl customize default ~apt packages
 ```

 ---